 Change these settings as described here and click Save Settings to apply your changes, or click Cancel Changes to cancel your changes.
-Help information is displayed on the right-hand side of the screen, and click More for additional details.
+Help information is available on the right side of the screen.

 The Administration - Factory Default Tab

 On this screen you can restore the Access Point's factory default settings.